 The Key Principles of Prompt Engineering

-Prompts are the instructions you provide to the model, guiding the kind of answer youβre seeking.
-Think of it this way: A model, here the model with whom you chat if you are using the desktop version ChatGPT or you specify in the API, is like someone unaware of your specific needs or queries.
+As mentioned earlier, Prompts are the instructions you provide to the model, guiding the kind of answer you’re seeking.
+Think of it this way: A model is like someone unaware of your specific needs or queries.
 Much like interacting with a person, conveying your intentions or questions clearly is crucial.
 A poorly structured prompt can result in undesirable responses from the model.
-This is why it is important to clearly convey your needs to the model through writing effective prompts.
+This is why it is important to clearly convey your needs to the model through writing prompts.

 Principle 1: Be Specific